Hand of Doom: Danzig version

 The band Danzig covered "Hand of Doom" for their album Danzig 5: Blackacidevil, with new lyrics and musical arrangements by Glenn Danzig.
 Danzig explained his changes to the original version: "I didn't want people to think it's just a cover...I started improvising and twisted the words.
 The melody is still the same, with an industrial kind of groove to the beginning and then the chorus comes in and it's full on crazy, with the screaming vocals."
 The idea for recording a cover version of the song came during a soundcheck by then-Danzig guitarist John Christ.

 Orange Goblin version

 The band Orange Goblin covered "Hand of Doom" for their EP Nuclear Guru.

 Slayer version

 The band Slayer covered "Hand of Doom" for the Black Sabbath tribute album Nativity in Black II.

+Tool version

+The progressive rock band Tool has covered the song live.
+They first covered it at the Back To The Beginning concert, and have performed it at several other concerts in 2025.